icerpc/icerpc-csharp/src/IceRpc.Templates/README.md

-# Project Templates for IceRPC
+# Templates for IceRPC

-IceRpc.ProjectTemplates provides `dotnet new` project templates for [IceRPC][icerpc].
+IceRpc.Templates provides `dotnet new` project templates for [IceRPC][icerpc].
 The following templates are included:

 | Template Name      | Description                                                                                          |
 |--------------------|------------------------------------------------------------------------------------------------------|